pamflow-org/pamflow/docs/source/data_standardization/data_exchange_format.md

 Recording files must be organized as follows:

-- All audio should be stored in a single main folder.
+- All audio should be stored in **a single main folder**.
-- Inside this main folder, create one subfolder **per recorder**.
-- The **subfolder name must match the prefix** of the audio file names.
 - The **required** file name format is: `DEPLOYMENTID_DATE_HOUR.wav`.

+Optional recommendation: Within the main folder, create a subfolder for each deployment, named after the corresponding deployment.

 Example:
 ```